VictorChenLi/agentic-code-rules/cursor-commands/exame-assumption.md

 1. Review the plan I shared, extract and exame the assumptions you or the document have made
 2. For each assumptions research online if necessary to find out the best educated answer and use that as context for generating list of questions for me to make decision call
 3. Generated a list of clarify questions from step 2, each questions should provide 3-4 options for me to select from, with context you researched to info me.
+4. Repeat until you don't have more hidden unverified assumption left in the plan
+5. Based on all the answer to update the plan I shared.